 Detailed Information for Honors Students

 The student should enroll in Biology 401-404: Independent Research (or conduct an Excel project) with a faculty mentor in their sophomore or junior year.
 The possibility of Honors Thesis should be discussed with your research mentor by spring of your junior year.
 The student should then begin to develop a research plan for the Thesis work in consultation with the faculty mentor and obtain the department head’s permission to enroll in Biology 495: Honors Thesis.
 Be aware that research conducted for pay (e.g., Excel) cannot also count for academic credit; the Honors Thesis research must be distinct in some manner from research experiences for pay.
+Please note that you are required to take Biology 265: Biostatistics if you are going to successfully complete your thesis.
+Many students do this during their junior year, but can be completed during the senior year (frequently in the fall; Biology 265 is rarely offered in the spring).

 Work on Honors Thesis Proposal and begin making arrangements for the thesis committee.
 At the discretion of the faculty mentor, one or more drafts may be required prior to the beginning of the fall semester.

 Having enrolled in Thesis (Biol.
-495), the Thesis candidate begins research, initially by performing a thorough search of the scientific literature, getting experiments underway and finishing the Honors Thesis Proposal (see Appendix 2: Departmental Standards for Written Work; Appendix 3 Sample Thesis Proposals).
+495), the Thesis candidate begins research, likely by performing a thorough search of the scientific literature, getting experiments underway and finishing the Honors Thesis Proposal (see Appendix 2: Departmental Standards for Written Work; Appendix 3 Sample Thesis Proposals).
 Candidates will receive a copy of the rubric that faculty will use to assess the quality and merit of Honors Thesis research.
 An Honors Thesis must demonstrate the student’s capacity for quality research and give evidence of mastery of the material.
-Typically, students meet at least weekly for project discussions and review of several Proposal drafts.
+Typically, students meet at least weekly with their faculty mentor for project discussions and review of several Proposal drafts.

-The student will initiate a Thesis Committee meeting to discuss the Proposal and attendant faculty comments.
+Sample Honors Thesis Proposals are included in Appendix 3.
+The student will initiate a Thesis Committee meeting to discuss the Proposal and attendant faculty comments; this meeting may include a presentation by the student.
 At this time, any changes to the planned research can be discussed.
 The Committee also will adjudicate the suitability of the Proposal for producing an Honors Thesis and the acceptability of the Proposal as a whole.
-If the student and mentor chose to deviate significantly from any proposed elements during the year, they must consult with members of the Thesis Committee for their consensus.
+If the student and mentor chose to deviate significantly from any proposed elements during the year, they should consult with members of the Thesis Committee.

 If required by the mentor, the student will write and submit a progress report by the end of classes in the Fall semester.